koffeinfrei/unnote/README.md

   lists)
 * Mobile support
 * [A mobile app](https://github.com/panter/mykonote-app)
-* Offline support, so you don't lose data when the connection is bad or even missing.
+* Pseudo offline support, so you don't lose data when the connection is bad or even missing.
 The next time the internet is up again your edits will be synced to the server.
 * A simple and fast user experience